pzanchuk/Triangle/README.md

 ## Description

-_This is a website about celebrity matching._
+_This is a website which defines the type of triangle checking the lengths of the sides._

 ## Support and contact details